 There are two eclipses in October 2014.
-First is a total lunar eclipse in the predawn hours of Wednesday, October 8.
-(Set your alarm when you turn in for the night on October 7.)
+First up is a total lunar eclipse in the predawn hours of Wednesday, October 8.
+(Set your alarm when you turn in for the night on Tuesday, October 7.)
 Owing to the unfortunate timing of this lunar eclipse during early predawn hours, the event might not be widely seen by elementary school students.
-(A brief total lunar eclipse on April 4, 2015, centered on 5:00 a.m.
+The brief total lunar eclipse on April 4, 2015, centered on 5:00 a.m.
 PDT, may be somewhat more convenient to observe.
-The lunar eclipse on the evening of September 27, 2015 will be just about perfect for public viewing in California, with the Moon in partially eclipse as it rises around sunset; in total eclipse during 7:11-8:23 p.m.
-PDT; and out of the umbra by 9:27 p.m.)
+The lunar eclipse on the evening of September 27, 2015 will be just about perfect for public viewing in California, with the Moon in partial eclipse as it rises around sunset; in total eclipse during 7:11-8:23 p.m.
+PDT; and out of the umbra by 9:27 p.m.

 During totality in Palm Springs, CA, Uranus (mag.
 5.7) should be visible in binoculars nearly 1.0° to the left or lower left of the center of the eclipsed Moon.
 A medium to high power telescope reveals the planet’s disk, 3.7 arcseconds across.

 In the two weeks after the Oct.
 8 lunar eclipse, leading up to the solar eclipse:

 Oct.
 10-20: Good dates for daytime Moonwatch as first activity of school day.